 London Opinion – the most influential cover

 by Anthony QuinnLondon Opinion was one of the most influential magazines in the world.
 Yet, you have probably never heard of it: the reason being that it closed in 1954 when it was taken over by Men Only.
 However, you will undoubtedly recognise this 'Your Country Needs You' Kitchener cover, from 5 September 1914 at the start of World War One, even if you have never actually seen it, because it has inspired posters and graphic designers around the world since.
 The 'Kitchener poster' has proved to be incredibly powerful.
 To this day, prime ministers, film stars and presidents haven't really arrived until they've been pictured in that famous pointing Kitchener pose.

-London Opinion cover of Kitchener
+London Opinion Kitchener cover

 by Alfred Leete: 5 September 1914

 London Opinion was published by Pearson / Newnes and was one of the best-selling magazines for half a century.
-In January 1907, it ran a limerick competition that sparked a national craze.
+In January 1907, it had ran a limerick competition that sparked a national craze.
 Millions of people entered these competitions in many publications and 'a kind of national madness took hold', said Bob Turvey in the Financial Times.
 The number of entries grew so much that the magazine started asking for 6d postal orders, the proceeds of which were used to fund bigger prizes.
 In a statement in the House of Commons, the postmaster-general said that in the last six months of 1907, 1,140,000 6d postal orders were bought – half as many again as the usual 700,000-800,000.

 Among today's famous names who cut their teeth in the magazine were Keith Waterhouse – Billy Liar, Flook, Budgie, Jeffrey Bernard is Unwell – who was first published in London Opinion at the age of 15, and Norman Thelwell, the horsey cartoonist, in March 1949.
 Dennis Gifford has described London Opinion at this time as 'probably the funniest magazine of its era'.

 And the Daily Mirror (1 May 1997) ran an image of Tony Blair, then prime minister, with the slogan 'Your Country Needs Him' on its front page.
 Thatcher, Reagan, Trump – even Greta Thunberg – have all been photographed or portrayed in the Kitchener pose.

 So, is Leete's London Opinion the best magazine cover in history?
-Technically, no: it was (according to a Kitchener biography) done in a rush and cannot not match the quality of many images, even from the Victorian era.
+Technically, no: it was (according to a Kitchener biography) done in a rush and cannot match the quality of many images, even from the Victorian era.
 The monthlies had much better production values in terms of their use of colour, plate-making and paper.
 However, how may covers find themselves being imitated – for an item about the credit crunch – by the influential Economist almost a century later?

-If you have a view, send me an e-mail: tony [at] magforum.com or log into the blog, magforum.wordpress.com
+If you have a view, send me an e-mail: tony [at] magforum.com or log into the blog, magforum.wordpress.com.

-Campaign (1999) 'Poster advertising awards,' 15 October
+- Campaign (1999) 'Poster advertising awards,' 15 October

-Campaign (2002) 'The 10 best recruitment ads of all time,' 17 December, p9
+- Campaign (2002) 'The 10 best recruitment ads of all time,' 17 December, p9

-Gifford, Dennis (2004) 'Obituary.
+- Gifford, Dennis (2004) 'Obituary.
 Norman Thelwell: Prolific cartoonist famed for his popular strip about a half-pint heroine and her dimwitted pony,' guardian.co.uk, 10 February

 - Pollock, John (2001) Kitchener, Constable

 - 'Straight and true,' Nottingham Evening Post, 14 April 2001

 - Turvey, Bob (2007) 'For better, for verse,' 5 May 2007, FT Weekend Magazine, Financial Times, p22

-Wroe, Nicholas (2001) 'A legend in his lunchtime [Keith Waterhouse],' The Guardian, 14 April
+- Wroe, Nicholas (2001) 'A legend in his lunchtime [Keith Waterhouse],' The Guardian, 14 April